pjlasl/corail-woodcutter-fabric-addon/README.md

 This mod is an addition to the Corail Woodcutter mod for Fabric.
 It allows the following Wood types to also be cut using the woodcutter:

+Currently the mod supports
+1. 1.16 snapshots
+2. 1.15.2

+Currently supported mods
-1. Terrestria wood blocks
+1. Terrestria
-2. Traverse wood blocks
+2. Traverse
-3. More coming soon...
+3. Adorn
+4. Blockus